For Au Pairs

 THE REQUIREMENTS MADE BY CHRISTIAN AU PAIR AGENCY

-Since we are a Christian agency, we do only accept Christian au pairs.
+Since we are a Christian agency, we accept only Christian au pairs.
 Therefore we require a letter of recommendation from a leader in your church.
 This letter of recommendation shall be sent to us via e-mail or regular mail after applying as au pair.

 THE LEGAL REQUIREMENTS